Beam Cross Sections Create Mixtures: Improving Feature Localization in Secondary Electron Imaging: Underlying Models and Problem Setup

 By iterated expectation, the mean of $X$ is

+We use $\eta$ as a compact shorthand for $\E{X}$, which is the SE yield incorporating the beam model, in contrast to the idealized $\YieldPotential(\mathbf{g})$.
 The convolutional form in \eqref{eq:mean-X} is reminiscent of a linear blur kernel in an optical system.
-It is important, however, to make the distinction between describing the full distribution or merely the mean.
-Since SE distributions are often assumed to be Poisson, we will refer to
+It is, however, central to our premise to describe the full distribution rather than merely the mean.